webrtc/KITE/README.md

     This will set KITE_HOME environment variable and add utility scripts to your path.

-    2.1 On Windows, open a Command Prompt window and:
+    2.1 On Windows, open a Command Prompt window and enter the followng commands:
     ```
     cd \GitHub\KITE
     configure.bat
     ```

-    2.2 On linux or mac, open a Command Prompt window and:
+    2.2 On Linux, open a terminal and enter the followng commands:
     ```
     cd \GitHub\KITE
-    chmod +x configure
+    chmod +x configure.sh
-    ./configure
+    ./configure.sh
     ```

-    If on Linux, logout and login again for the environment variables to take effect.
+    2.3 On Mac, open a terminal and enter the followng commands:
+    ```
+    cd \GitHub\KITE
+    ./configure.command
+    ```

 3. Compile